Skip to main content

 File name: accessibility-rules

-When generating or reviewing test cases for any web page, always include the following accessibility checks:
+When generating or reviewing test cases for any web page, always include these accessibility checks:

-3. Verify that the page can be navigated using only the keyboard (Tab, Shift+Tab, Enter, Space, Escape)
+3. Verify that the page can be navigated with the keyboard alone (Tab, Shift+Tab, Enter, Space, Escape).

 When writing automation code that checks accessibility:

-• Run accessibility scans after the page has fully loaded and all dynamic content has rendered
+- Run scans after the page has fully loaded and all dynamic content has rendered.

-• Exclude known third-party widget violations (tag them as “third-party” for tracking, but do not fail the test)
+- Tag known third-party widget violations as "third-party" for tracking, but do not fail the test.

 Example 4: Protect sensitive areas of the codebase